Open-Health-Manager/standard-patient-health-record-ig/temp/pages/_includes/index.md

-# Standard Personal Health Record
+# Standard Patient Health Record

 The purpose of this implementation guide is to help the reader implement a Personal Health Record (in a programming language of their choice).
 The notion of a Personal Health Record (PHR) grows out of the concept of an Electronic Medical Record (EMR).
 The major difference being in ownership.
 The PHR being owned by the patient; and the EMR being owned by the hospital.